adrianrivadulla/FootNet/README.md

   year      = {},
 }
 ```
-# FootNet development replication
+# FootNet Training Replication

-FootNet development can be replicated on Google Colab.
+FootNet training can be replicated on Google Colab.
 More details on FootNet cross-validation and model testing, how to download the data and run the notebooks can be found in the [notebooks folder](./notebooks).

 # Contact
 For questions about our paper or code, please contact [Adrian R](mailto:arr43@bath.ac.uk).